Macleans College

 A teenager moves to a new city and just when it seems things are looking up for her, her world shatters.

-• The Spain Garden
+• The Spanish Garden

 By Cliff Taylor